AndroidPillars/Git/README.md

 ```
 <b>Where</b>,
 - git merge First-Branch mentions that, we are merging the files from branch-one Branch to master Branch.

+<b>For Creating New Branch in Github</b>,
+- Click <b>Branch: master</b> in the Github project Repository where you can create other Branch.
+- In the new you can either create or Edit the Files or Folders.
+- Then, you have to click the <b>Commit Changes</b> button at the Bottom by giving the proper comments.

 # Common Issues

 - <b>In Mac,</b> Warning: unable to access '/Users/username/.config/git/ignore': Permission denied